An animal's breeding value is

 The absolute value of any EBV

 is not critical, but rather the differences in EBVs between animals.
-Particular animals should be viewed as being
+Particular animals

-"above or below breed average" for a particular trait.
+should be viewed as being "above or below breed average" for a

 Whilst EBVs provide the best